 Umpqua River Light, Lighthouse in Winchester Bay, United States.

-Umpqua River Light is a red brick structure that stands on a coastal bluff above Winchester Bay, rising about 20 meters high.
-Inside, a large Fresnel lens rotates and sends out red and white beams across the water.
+Umpqua River Light is a red brick lighthouse standing on a coastal bluff above Winchester Bay in Douglas County, Oregon, rising about 65 feet (20 meters) tall.
+Inside, a large Fresnel lens rotates and casts red and white beams across the water.

 The museum in a former Coast Guard building displays ships' equipment, navigation tools, and old maps that show how fishermen and sailors once used these waters.
 The collection tells the story of people who worked daily with the sea.